-• Breast cancer dataset

-This dataset, described in [15], monitors p=7,129 genes in 49 breast tumor samples.
-The data were obtained by applying the Affymetrix technology and are available at http://www.genetics.duke.edu/microarray/Published%20work.htm.
+Breast cancer dataset.
+This dataset, described in [17], monitors p = 7,129 genes in 49 breast tumor samples.
+The data were obtained by applying the Affymetrix technology and are available at [18].
 We thresholded the raw data with a floor of 100 and a ceiling of 16,000 before applying a base 10 logarithmic transformation.
 Finally, each experiment was standardized to zero mean and unit variance.
 The response variable describes the status of the estrogen receptor (ER).
-According to [15], two samples failed to hybridize correctly and were excluded from their analysis.
+According to [17], two samples failed to hybridize correctly and were excluded from their analysis.
 In five cases, two different clinical tests for determination of the ER status yielded conflicting results.
-These five plus another four randomly chosen samples were also separated from the rest of the data, so that a dataset of n=38 samples remained, of which 18 were ER+ and 20 ER-.
+These five plus another four randomly chosen samples were also separated from the rest of the data, so that a dataset of n = 38 samples remained, of which 18 were ER-positive and 20 ER-negative.

-• Colon cancer dataset
+Colon cancer dataset.
 In this dataset, expression levels of 40 tumor and 22 normal colon tissues for 6,500 human genes are measured using the Affymetrix technology.
-A selection of 2,000 genes with highest minimal intensity across the samples has been made in [16].
-The data are available at http://www.molbio.princeton.edu/colondata.
+A selection of 2,000 genes with highest minimal intensity across the samples has been made in [19].
+The data are available at [20].
 As for all other datasets, we process these data further by carrying out a base 10 logarithmic transformation and standardizing each tissue sample to zero mean and unit variance across the genes.

-• Prostate cancer dataset

-The raw data are available at http://www-genome.wi.mit.edu/MPR/prostate and comprise the expression of 52 prostate tumors and 50 non-tumor prostate samples, obtained from the Affymetrix technology.
-We use normalized and thresholded data as described in [17].
-We also excluded genes whose expression varied less than 5-fold relatively, or less than 500 units absolutely between the samples, leaving us with the expression of p=6,033 genes.
+Prostate cancer dataset.
+The raw data are available at [15] and comprise the expression of 52 prostate tumors and 50 non-tumor prostate samples, obtained using the Affymetrix technology.
+We use normalized and thresholded data as described in [21].
+We also excluded genes whose expression varied less than fivefold relatively, or less than 500 units absolutely, between the samples, leaving us with the expression of p = 6,033 genes.
 Finally, we applied a base 10 logarithmic transformation and standardized each experiment to zero mean and unit variance across the genes.

-SRBCT dataset

-This dataset was described in [18] and contains gene expression profiles for classifying small round blue cell tumors of childhood into 4 classes (Neuroblastoma, Rhabdomyosarcoma, Non-Hodgkin-Lymphoma, Ewing Family of Tumors) and was obtained from cDNA microarrays.
-A training set comprising 63 SRBCT tissues, as well as a test set consisting of 20 SRBCT and 5 non-SRBCT samples are available at http://www.nhgri.nih.gov/DIR/Microarray/Supplement.
-Each tissue sample is associated with thoroughly preprocessed expression profile of p = 2,308 genes, already standardized to zero mean and unit variance across genes.
+SRBCT dataset.
+This was described in [22] and contains gene-expression profiles for classifying small round blue-cell tumors of childhood (SRBCT) into four classes (neuroblastoma, rhabdomyosarcoma, non-Hodgkin lymphoma, Ewing family of tumors) and was obtained from cDNA microarrays.
+A training set comprising 63 SRBCT tissues, as well as a test set consisting of 20 SRBCT and 5 non-SRBCT samples are available at [23].
+Each tissue sample is associated with a thoroughly preprocessed expression profile of p = 2,308 genes, already standardized to zero mean and unit variance across genes.